Levan Kobiashvili

-Levan Kobiashvili (ლევან კობიაშვილი, born 10 July 1977) is a Georgian former professional footballer and the current president of the Georgian Football Federation and a member of Parliament of Georgia.
+Levan Kobiashvili (ლევან კობიაშვილი, born 10 July 1977) is a Georgian former professional footballer.
+He is the current president of the Georgian Football Federation and a member of the Parliament of Georgia.

 He played primarily as a left-back or as a left or central midfielder.
 During his career, he played for Gorda Rustavi, Dinamo Tbilisi, Alania Vladikavkaz and three German clubs: SC Freiburg, Schalke 04 and Hertha BSC.

 Kobiashvili is the third-most-capped player for the Georgian national team, earning 100 caps for his home country.

 In October 2015, Kobiashvili was elected president of the Georgian Football Federation.
 In 2016, he was elected as a member of Parliament of Georgia.

 Club career

 Early career

 Kobiashvili began his career in hometown club Avaza Tbilisi.
 His first professional club was Gorda Rustavi where he made his debut in the Umaglesi Liga in 1993.
 After spending two years with the Rustavi-based club, Kobiashvili moved to Dinamo Tbilisi in 1995.
 Under the guidance of famous former player and then-Dinamo coach David Kipiani, Kobiashvili became one of the key players of the club.

 At the start of the year 1997, Alania Vladikavkaz declared their interest in Georgian midfielder.
 Dinamo Tbilisi let Kobiashvili leave the club on a season long loan deal.
 Kobiashvili joined a few of his compatriots there, including Mikheil Ashvetia, Giorgi Gakhokidze and Kakhaber Tskhadadze.
 He made 21 appearances for the club, scoring five goals in Russian Top League.
 Kobiashvili played in the UEFA Cup as well, scoring a single goal (against Dnipro Dnipropetrovsk) in four appearances.